The Electronic Journal of the Department of English

 4. Transformation analysis

-The following analysis is an abridged version of the textual analysis of 14 FNA target texts in my Master’s thesis (Hursti 2000).
+The following analysis is an abridged version of the textual analysis of 14 FNA target texts.
 While it examines the four major linguistic operations FNA journalists use to transform Reuters source texts, namely reorganisation, deletion, addition and substitution (cf. e.g. van Dijk 1988, Fujii 1988, Bell 1991, Vuorinen 1995), it also aspires to find out why and how these specific alterations were made.

 Reorganisation: Even before transforming any information in the TT, the FNA journalist has to evaluate the ST to decide how to (re-)structure it.
 This process often involves answering such questions as “Is the ST structure transferrable as such?”, “Should I refocus the information in the lead paragraph?”, “Could some of the details be presented elsewhere in the story?” etc. Solving these problems properly is very important, because they will set the tone for the other transformation operations.